AlternativeNetizen/Kermnet/README.md

 2.If the first node you directly connect to is compromised then you can be tracked

-3.its so anonymous hosts have to implement their own system for identifying and verifying users if permenance is required
+3.its so anonymous hosts have to implement their own system for identifying and verifying users if permanence is required

-4.My expertise is in radio and microcontrollers.
+4.My expertise is in radio and micro-controllers.
 I require more skill for this project

-5.I dont have the resources to do this alone
+5.I don't have the resources to do this alone